cmbi/Benchmarking_splice_prediction_tools/README.md

 This repository contains the scripts used for the analysis of the manuscript **"Benchmarking deep learning splice prediction tools using functional splice assays"**.

-All variants and splice prediction scores used for the analysis are included in `variant_scores.xlsx`.
+All variants and splice prediction scores used for the analysis are included in `data/variant_scores.xlsx`.
 The datasets are:
 - ABCA4 NCSS (non-canonical splice site) variants
 - ABCA4 DI (deep intronic) variants
 - MYBPC3 NCSS variants